 watershed assessments

-Several years ago, several staff members had the opportunity to travel to Saipan in the Commonwealth of the Northern Mariana Islands (CNMI).
+A few years ago, our staff had the opportunity to travel to Saipan in the Commonwealth of the Northern Mariana Islands (CNMI).
 The team mapped drainage infrastructure, assessed sources of pollution, and identified key opportunities for restoration within the Achugao, Garapan, and Lao Lao Bay Watersheds.

 The group inventoried age-old infrastructure from WWII, observed active construction today, and saw evidence of our future demand on the land.
 While abroad, we talked with residents who told stories from decade ago, collaborated with consultants who shared our same concerns, and met with federal agencies to ensure our decision-making process fit the priorities of the people and the place.